Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 \subsection{Impact of Different Components (RQ2)}

-\approach selects related sentences according to the results from both the IR- and the ML-based analyses (section~\ref{sec:sentence-sel}).
+\approach selects related sentences based on both similarity- and feature-based analyses with IR and ML techniques (section~\ref{sec:sentence-sel}).
 To answer RQ2, we assessed the impact of these two types of analysis on the accuracy of \approach.